 When to Consider a Wrongful Death Claim

 Our firm handles a wide range of wrongful death cases, including fatal car accidents, catastrophic truck accidents and crashes, surgical mistakes, nursing home neglect, and defective products that cause harm.
+We have handled wrongful death claims of all types.

 If your loved one passed away because someone failed to act responsibly, you may have the right to hold them accountable under Code of Virginia § 8.01-50.